The answer to "How bad can Boston weather be on Marathon Day?" is "Bad - very, very bad."

 In addition to training in hot and cold weather, try also to train in heavy rain, sleet, snow, strong wind, and high humidity.

 Don't forget about the Boston Marathon race course's hilly terrain, especially the hills you'll encounter late in the race.
+And remember, what makes Heartbreak Hill so difficult is because it's a long, unrelenting upward incline after a series of other hills.

 All of these conditions add up to the reason why the Boston Marathon can be challenging!